black-sat/black/docs/installation/linux.rst

 Currently, there are no ``rpm`` packages for cvc5 and MathSAT.
 To install cvc5, stand-alone binary packages are available or it can be built from source.
 Refer to their website for more information.
-For MathSAT, we provide a script to download the binary package and put it in a place where BLACK's build system can find it.
+To install MathSAT, we provide a script to download the binary package and put it in a place where BLACK's build system can find it.

 From BLACK's source directory, run::